 How Qutenza (capsaicin) is applied

-Qutenza (capsaicin) is a patch that's applied onto your skin by a healthcare professional (HCP).
+Qutenza is a topical patch that's applied directly onto your skin by a healthcare professional.
 It's not a patch that you can take home and apply yourself.
+That's because Qutenza contains a higher strength of capsaicin compared to capsaicin products you can find over the counter.
+Because of this, the healthcare professional will handle it with extreme caution so it doesn't harm you.

 Qutenza (capsaicin) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.